unik-name/docs.unikname.network/docs/uns-network-security/README.md

 ### Open Source Algorithms protection

-All algorithms will be open source and published during the opening of the mainnet.
+All algorithms will be open source and published during the opening of the livenet.